 A National Indian Residential School Crisis Line is available to provide support to former residential school students and those affected.
 The 24-Hour National Crisis Line is at 1-866-925-4419.

 MISC still "open for business."

 We wish to assure you that even though we are not physically on campus, MISC is still very much present and available for whatever questions or concerns you may have.
 Please get in touch using our email addresses on our Contacts page.
-For the latest information on McGill's response to COVID-19, please visit the Coronavirus Information website.
+Get the latest Covid-19 updates and learn what to expect for McGill’s return to campus this Fall, 2021.